rongi/kotlin-blog/_posts/2017-08-01-error-handling-in-rxjava.markdown

 ## Result class

 So, how to design observables that return expected errors?
-Just make them return some kind of `Result` class, which will contain either result of the operation or an exception.
+Just make them return some kind of `Result` class, which will contain either a result of the operation or an exception.
 Something like this:

 ```kotlin
 data class Result<out T>(